mattnkrueger/iot-thermostat-analytics-dashboard/README.md

 With this extensible foundation, any smart-home application is straightforward and highly configurable; Adding an additional sensor (thermometer, humidity, air quality, etc) just means adding new endpoints to handle sensor information within the Streamer API service, creating a new stream, and creating a new table within the database.
 The additional sensor information can then be used for analytics and real-time operations in response to external sensor readings.

 # NOTICE
+This project uses branding of the University of Iowa including logos and colors.
+PLEASE NOTE THIS PROJECT IS NOT AFFILIATED WITH THE UNIVERSITY OF IOWA.
+[University of Iowa Branding Manual](https://brand.uiowa.edu/logo)

 This project was an extension of the Univeristy of Iowa's Senior Design, Lab 1.

 This extension project was **ungraded and purely an experimental endeavor** to explore Docker, task queues, Redis, and Postgres while strengthening my skills building dashboards.